Marvel 2099: Subsequent appearances

 The 2099 world has been seen occasionally since, most notably in Peter David's "Future Tense" storyline in Captain Marvel, which revisited both Spider-Man 2099 and the alternate future of the Maestro that David created in The Incredible Hulk: Future Imperfect, explaining a plot point which had been left dangling since David had abruptly left Spider-Man 2099.

 In 2004, writer Robert Kirkman wrote a series of one-shot comics for the fifth anniversary of the Marvel Knights imprint, under the heading Marvel Knights 2099.
 The future portrayed in this series is unconnected to the original 2099 Universe, which included a different Punisher 2099.

-In 2005, the Official Handbook of the Marvel Universe one-shot, involving alternate universes, designated the Earth of 2099 as Earth-928, with Marvel Knights 2099 designated as Earth-2992.
+In 2005, the Official Handbook of the Marvel Universe one-shot designated the Earth of 2099 as Earth-928, with Marvel Knights 2099 designated as Earth-2992.
 A cover of a second printing from the Spider-Man storyline "The Other: Evolve or Die" features Miguel O'Hara / Spider-Man 2099.

 In 2006, the Exiles visited the Marvel Universe 2099 in Exiles #75-76 as part of the "World Tour" arc.
-This future had split apart from the mainstream 2099 fairly early, as Doom 2099 had not yet met Spider-Man 2099.
+This future split from the mainstream 2099 fairly early, as Doom 2099 had not yet met Spider-Man 2099.
 Spider-Man 2099 joined the Exiles and left with them.

-In 2009 Marvel published miniseries "Timestorm," crossing the current Marvel Universe with yet another alternate version of 2099.
+In 2009 Marvel published miniseries "Timestorm 2009–2099", crossing the current Marvel Universe with yet another alternate version of 2099.
 The Spider-Man 2099 of this reality is a teenager.

 In 2013, Spider-Man 2099 became trapped in the mainstream Marvel Universe in The Superior Spider-Man.
 In 2014 he would star in an ongoing series and become involved in the "Spider-Verse" storyline, along with numerous other alternate reality Spider-Men.
-Notably the Spider-Men 2099s of the "Exiles" and "Timestorm" series are killed during this event.
+Notably the Spider-Men 2099s of the "Exiles" and "Timestorm 2009–2099" series are killed during this event.
 At the end of this storyline, the 2099 timeline has been altered.

 The 2099 universe is involved in the 2015 storyline "Secret Wars".

-In 2016, an issue of Deadpool debuted the 2099 version of Deadpool.
+In 2016, a storyline in Deadpool debuted the 2099 versions of Deadpool, a moniker shared by Wade's daughters, Warda Wilson (his daughter with Shiklah) and Ellie Camacho.
+The storyline also reveals that Wade Wilson and Iron Fist are still alive in this time period, as they work with Ellie and Wade's ally Emily Preston to stop Warda's war on the city as she attempts to find out what happened to her mother.